CSLearning4U/StudentCSP/_sources/CSPGlobalImpact/exploring.rst

 .. parsonsprob:: 21_1_1_impact

-   Sort the following technological innovations by the number of **human interactions** they have each second:
+   Sort the following technological innovations by the number of **human interactions** they have each second.
+(Sort from most to least.)

    -----
    Emails sent
    =====